-TRAINING PROGRAM For Beginning Runners Goal Date: September 2, 2012 Thousands of beginning runners have finished half marathons, with strength, using this program.
+Thousands of beginning runners have finished distance races, with strength, using this program.
 Only 3 weekly training days are needed: 30 minutes on Tuesday and Thursday, and a longer session on the weekend.
+This is a run/walk/run program--meaning that you can run short segments, followed by recovery walks.
 On half of the weekends, most will be running and walking for an hour or less.
-For more information, see my book HALF MARATHON at www.JeffGalloway.com.
-Jeff Galloway • US Olympian • Official Training Consultant, runDisney 1
+For more information, see my book GALLOWAY TRAINING PROGRAMS at www.JeffGalloway.com.

+Jeff Galloway • US Olympian • Official Training Consultant, runDisney